Petroleum industry in Canada: Oil refineries

 Despite having very little oil production, Eastern Canada has a large number of oil refineries.
 The ones in Ontario were built close to the historic oil fields of southern Ontario; the ones in provinces to the east were built to process oil imported from other countries.
 After Leduc No. 1 was discovered in 1947, the much larger oil fields in Alberta began to supply Ontario refineries.
 After the 1973 oil crisis drastically increased the price of imported oil, the economics of refineries became unfavorable, and many of them closed.
-In particular, Montreal, which had six oil refineries in 1973, now has only one.
+In particular, Montreal, which had six operating oil refineries in 1973, now has only one.